ssbc/ssb-db/README.md

 Each message contains:

-- A message string.
+- A message object.
 This is the thing that the end user cares about.
+If there is no encryption, this is a `{}` object.
+If there is encryption, this is an encrypted string.
-- A reference to the previous message.
-This prevents a malicious party from making a copy of a feed that omits messages in the middle.
+- A content-hash of the previous message.
+This prevents somebody with the private key from changing the feed history after publishing, as a newly-created message wouldn't match the "prev-hash" of later messages which were already replicated.
 - The signing public key.
 - A signature.
 This prevents malicious parties from writing fake messages to a stream.
+- A sequence number.
+This prevents a malicious party from making a copy of the feed that omits or reorders messages.

 Since each message contains a reference to the previous message, a feed must be replicated in order, starting with the first message.
 This is